billbudge/WebEditorFramework/examples/functioncharts/README.md

 ## Recursion and Iteration

-Since functioncharts can contain instances of themselves, we can define a recursive factorial (N!) function.
+Since functions can call instances of themselves, we can define a recursive factorial (N!) function.
 The recursion is equivalent to a simple iteration, and in fact this is how the diagram can represent iteration.
-Reading left to right, we define a helper decrement function, a "facstep" helper function, carefully contrived to return the recursive function invocation as the last step to allow a "tail recursion" optimization, and finally an invocation of "facstep" with 1 passed to the "acc" input.
+Reading left to right, we define a helper decrement function, a "facstep" helper function, carefully arranged to return the recursive function invocation as the last step to allow the "tail recursion" optimization, and finally an invocation of "facstep" with an pseudofunction input and 1 passed to the "acc" input.

 <figure>
   <img src="./resources/factorial.svg"  alt="" title="Recursive definition of factorial function N!.">